dstolty/PresidentialLanguageProcessing/readme.txt

 Instructions for using the DeBERTa quick lookup model:

 First, run embedding.py to store the text embeddings for easy access later.
-This program will have to run twice, once for the spoken_records.tsv file and one for the executive_orders.tsv
+This program will have to run twice, once for the spoken_records.tsv file and one for the executive_orders.tsv file:
-file:

 $ python3 embedding.py -model [exorders, speeches]

+** NOTE ** The file has been changed to read the sample files in this repository.
+In order to read the original files, change the file names in the list created on line 81 of embeddings.py (original files must be in the same directory).

 Now that the embeddings are stored, you can run the lookup.py file.
 There are a few options when running this file:

 $ python3 lookup.py -model  [exorders, speeches] -output [newfile, stdout]

 The -model option designates whether to lookup speeches or executive orders.
 The -output option specifies where the output is sent.
 In order to have a file to send to a model, there is an option to send the results to a newfile, which will be called search_results.tsv.
 Otherwise, the results can be printed to the terminal with the stdout option.